westminsterschoolit/cantandum/_programme/concert-december-2010.md

     - Dietrich Buxtehude
 ---

-Telemann Psalm 117 Laudate Jehovah
+> Telemann Psalm 117 Laudate Jehovah
-Schütz Paratum cor meum
+> Schütz Paratum cor meum
-Schütz Deutsches Magnificat
+> Schütz Deutsches Magnificat
-Muffat Sonata V from Armonico tributo: Allemande; Adagio; Fuga Bach Jesu meine Freude
+> Muffat Sonata V from Armonico tributo: Allemande; Adagio; Fuga
+> Bach Jesu meine Freude
-Praetorius In dulci jubilo
+> Praetorius In dulci jubilo
-Schmidt A child is born in Bethlehem
+> Schmidt A child is born in Bethlehem
-Eccard When to the temple Mary went
+> Eccard When to the temple Mary went
-Muffat Sonata V from Armonico tribute: Adagio, Passacaglia Buxtehude Magnificat
+> Muffat Sonata V from Armonico tribute: Adagio, Passacaglia
+> Buxtehude Magnificat
+{: .blockquoteCantandum}

+### Cantandum
-Cantandum Vyvian Bronk, Kate Carberry-Long, Lydia McLean, Helen Prentice, May Robertson soprano; Lucy Chambers, Catharine Robertson, Delia Robertson alto; Tim Dutton, Ben Linton, Joe Morgan tenor; Edmund Connolly, Chris Hodges, Cyrus Lyons, Damian Riddle baritone; Gilly French director
+Vyvian Bronk, Kate Carberry-Long, Lydia McLean, Helen Prentice, May Robertson soprano; Lucy Chambers, Catharine Robertson, Delia Robertson alto; Tim Dutton, Ben Linton, Joe Morgan tenor; Edmund Connolly, Chris Hodges, Cyrus Lyons, Damian Riddle baritone; Gilly French director

-Bampton Classical Players Camilla Scarlett, Davina Clarke violin; Sally Woods cello; Alex Hodgkinson harpsichord and organ.
+### Bampton Classical Players
+Camilla Scarlett, Davina Clarke violin; Sally Woods cello; Alex Hodgkinson harpsichord and organ.

 Georg Philip Telemann (1681-1767) was among the most prolific and most well-known composers of his generation.
 He held important positions in Leipzig, Eisenach and Frankfurt before moving to Hamburg, where he remained until his death.
 In his long career Telemann wrote a great deal of music of all kinds in a style that extends the late Baroque into the age of Haydn.
 Psalm 117, Laudate Jehovam, omnes gentes, a cantata for Epiphany, dates from his Frankfurt period and is a short setting in three continuous movements; it contains some lively word-painting, especially with the first tutti entry on ‘omnes gentes’.
 The middle section is a relatively slow-moving depiction of ‘merciful kindness’; it is followed by a rousing Alleluia.